silnrsi/font-gentium/documentation/source/charset.md

 ## Gentium Basic and Gentium Book Basic supported characters

-The supported character set for Gentium Basic and Gentium Book Basic is much smaller than for the main Gentium font.
-The *Basic* fonts support only the Basic Latin and Latin-1 Supplement Unicode ranges, plus a selection of the more commonly used extended Latin characters, with miscellaneous diacritical marks, symbols and punctuation.
-In particular, these fonts do not support:
+The supported character set for the old Gentium Basic and Gentium Book Basic fonts was much smaller than for the main Gentium font.
+The *Basic* fonts supported only the Basic Latin and Latin-1 Supplement Unicode ranges, plus a selection of the more commonly used extended Latin characters, with miscellaneous diacritical marks, symbols and punctuation.
+In particular, these fonts did not support:

 * Full extended Latin IPA
 * Complete support for Central European languages
 * Greek
 * Cyrillic

-A much more complete character set is supported in the Gentium fonts.
+A much more complete character set is supported in the current Gentium fonts.
 The *Basic* fonts were intended as a way to provide additional weights for basic font users before the complete Gentium character set was finished.
-So please don’t request additional glyphs or characters to be supported in the Basic fonts—use Gentium.
+Please don’t request additional glyphs or characters to be supported in the Basic fonts—use Gentium.

 Unicode block | Gentium Basic support
 ------------- | ---------------